 During normal business hours, employees, suspected of being under the influence, should be transported to the City's designated medical provider for testing.
-After business hours and on weekends, employees should be transported to North Suburban Medical Center or Saint Anthony North Hospital for testing.
+After business hours and on weekends, employees should be transported to the nearest emergency facility.

 Impaired: For the purposes of this guideline, an employee shall be deemed "impaired" if the employee has consumed an alcoholic liquor or beverage, or consumed or ingested a drug which affects the employee to the degree that it is apparent the employee is less able, either mentally or physically or both, to exercise clear judgment or perform in a competent manner, the duties and tasks assigned to the employee.
-An employee shall conclusively be deemed impaired if the employee's Breath Alcohol

-Content is equal to or more than .05, or if the employee tests positive for unlawful use of controlled substances.
+An employee shall conclusively be deemed impaired if the employee's Breath Alcohol Content is equal to or more than .05, or if the employee tests positive for unlawful use of controlled substances.